sbellity/kinen-club-project/sessions/20251206-01-kinen-beads-devx/rounds/02-daemon-and-integration.md

 3. Should users be able to edit/delete memory entries?
 4. How do you handle conflicting decisions across sessions?

+>> Consolidation should happen on session close for a given session and on a schedule across sessions.
+Would be interesting for kinen to also look into bd tasks history to help the user know what to work on next, come up with recommendations and make sure importatnt things are not forgottern... and ask user to help with prioritixzation of backlog if it grows too much mayne ?
+>> AI synthesize vs just extract: I don't know yet we will need to experiment, but indeed AI should be thre to help.
+Also see this session for reference on more autonomous orchstration: /Users/sbellity/Library/Mobile Documents/iCloud~md~obsidian/Documents/kinen/spaces/p/sessions/20251115-01-orchestrator-intelligence
+>> 3 yes I guess so. those are just files in the filesystem after all
+>> Surface conflicting decisions and help user understand those paradoxes maybe?

 ---

 ### Q2.5: VSCode Extension Architecture